aleshaleksey/fansys23/14-poisons-and-diseases.md

 #### Affected Entities

 Most diseases can only affect certain species/races/types of entity, others are less selective.
-For example flu effects humanoids and certain birds, while plague affects mammals in general.
+See each particular disease for details.

 ___
 #### Diagnosis Threshold